-We use Adjusted EBITDA and Adjusted EBITDA Margin as an additional way of assessing certain aspects of our operations that, when viewed with the GAAP results and the accompanying reconciliations to corresponding GAAP financial measures, provide a more complete understanding of our on-going business.
+We use Adjusted EBITDA and Adjusted EBITDA Margin as an additional way of assessing certain aspects of our operations that, when viewed with the U.S. GAAP results and the accompanying reconciliations to corresponding U.S. GAAP financial measures, provide a more complete understanding of our ongoing business.
 Adjusted EBITDA represents income (loss) before interest, income taxes, depreciation and amortization and contract inducement amortization adjusted for the following items.
 Adjusted EBITDA margin is Adjusted EBITDA divided by revenue or adjusted revenue, as applicable.

 - Restructuring and related costs.
 Restructuring and related costs include restructuring and asset impairment charges as well as costs associated with our strategic transformation program. - Goodwill impairment.
-This represents goodwill impairment charges related to the lower than expected new customer contract signings and an unexpected softening of the future business pipeline for certain solutions in our Commercial segment. - (Gain) loss on divestitures and transaction costs.
+This represents goodwill impairment charges related to entering into the agreement to transfer the BenefitWallet portfolio. - (Gain) loss on divestitures and transaction costs.
 Represents (gain) loss on divested businesses and transaction costs. - Litigation settlements (recoveries), net.
 Represents settlements or recoveries for various matters subject to litigation. - Other charges (credits).
-This includes Other (income) expenses, net on the Consolidated Statements of Income (Loss) and other insignificant (income) expenses associated with providing transition services on the California Medicaid contract loss and other adjustments. - Divestitures.
+This includes Other (income) expenses, net on the Consolidated Statements of Income (Loss) and other insignificant (income) expenses and other adjustments. - · Divestitures.